The Best Wireless Headphones You Can Buy Right Now

 Also consider

 The $300 Sennheiser Momentum True Wireless are the best-sounding earbuds we’ve tried so far.
 (More on that in a second.)
 And the $300 Master & Dynamic MW07 earbuds are comparable, although slightly less mind-blowing.
-If you’re just after decent sound and good connectivity, the $160 Apple AirPods are a popular option, too.
+If you’re just after decent sound and good connectivity, the $160 Apple AirPods are a popular option, and the newer $250 AirPods Pro are simply excellent.
+And the $130 Samsung Galaxy Buds are a great budget choice for people with Samsung devices as well as iOS fans.
+You can also find a great deal on the Jabra Elite 65t, which sometimes on sale for as low as $100.

 The best athletic earbuds